Sitefinity/ElasticsearchAuditLogger/README.md

 # ElasticSearchAuditModule #
 ----------

-ElasticSearchAuditModule is a module for Sitefinity CMS that is used in conjunction with [Audit Trail module](http://www.sitefinity.com/documentation/documentationarticles/audit-trail).
-When both modules are activated it allows an administrator to monitor the actions performed by the various users and processes of the system through [Kibana](http://www.elasticsearch.org/overview/kibana/ "Kibana").
-Actions are logged by Type, Name, TimeStamp, user performing the actions, user affected by the action and others.
+**ElasticSearchAuditModule** is a Sitefinity module used in conjunction with the [Audit Trail module](http://www.sitefinity.com/documentation/documentationarticles/audit-trail).
+When you activate both modules, the site administrator can monitor the actions performed by the users and also the system processes by using [Kibana](http://www.elasticsearch.org/overview/kibana/ "Kibana").
+Actions are logged by *Type*, *Name*, *TimeStamp*, user performing the actions, user affected by the action, and others.

 Predefined dashboards
 ----------

-There are some predefined dashboards to help you start with the monitoring process.
-There is a predefined dashboards for user permissions, content changes and backend access.
-You could find them in the Dashboards folder.
+Sitefinity has some predefined dashboards to help you start with the monitoring process.
+There are predefined dashboards for user permissions, content changes, and backend access.
+You can find the predefined dashboards in the *Dashboards* folder.

 Requirements
 ----------